Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 30N and 60N - NOAA - Monthly

 Download Full Dataset (.xlsx)Latest updates.
 In oceanic locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.70 degrees Kelvin in August 2025, compared to 1.74 in July.

 Sample.
-There are 2,108 data points in the monthly series presented in the graph above.
-The series covers the time span stretching from January 1850 to August 2025.
+The monthly time series shown in the figure has 2,108 records in total.
+The series covers the period extending from January 1850 to August 2025.

 Latest values